Treating children with atopic dermatitis involves addressing 4 aspects of the disease simultaneously.

 The chief way to reduce itch is to address xerosis with the daily application of emollients.
 When the disease is active, however, administer a bedtime dose of a first-generation antihistamine (eg, hydroxyzine 0.5–1 mg/kg, diphenhydramine 1.25 mg/kg) to provide sedation, improve sleep, and reduce scratching.

 Daytime doses may occasionally be needed but should be lower (to avoid sedation).
-Alternatively, some practitioners use a nonsedating agent (eg, cetirizine) for daytime coverage in school-aged children, although evidence of its benefit is controversial.

 Treating Inflammation

-Apply a topical corticosteroid twice daily as needed.
-Ointments are preferred over creams because they tend to be more effective and better tolerated (although some patients prefer creams because they are less greasy).
-Systemic corticosteroids rarely are necessary for the management of atopic dermatitis.
+To treat inflammation during a flare of atopic dermatitis, apply a topical corticosteroid twice daily to affected areas until improvement occurs (usually a few days to 2–3 weeks).
+Ointments are preferred over creams because they tend to be more effective and better tolerated (less burning sensation), although some patients prefer creams because they are less greasy.
 Choosing a topical corticosteroid depends on the age of the child and the area to be treated.

 Read More about Corticosteroids